MVPD (Multichannel Video Programming Distributor)

 If you’re still a little confused by the OTT/CTV definition, you can also think of providers like Hulu, Netflix, Amazon Prime Video, and Roku, where all you need is WiFi to connect to your favorite TV shows and you’re good to go.

-“I can’t advertise on TV, because it’s unattainable” is something that we hear regularly from our customers who have since moved to OTT and CTV advertising.
-However, to prove the naysayers wrong—OTT and CTV is for everyone.
+“I can’t advertise on television, because it’s unattainable” is something that we hear regularly from our customers who have since moved to OTT and CTV advertising.
+However, to prove the naysayers wrong—OTT and CTV are for everyone.

 In case you’d like a refresher on why all brands should take up this direct-response channel, here are a couple of quick hitters: